stevekramercellist/cellist/gallery.md

 {% include gstart.html %}
 {% include gimage.html url="/images/photos/grandmother.jpg"
 description="Rita.
 Grandmother, 'Babushka.
 My life, my love, and my mentor.'" %}

+{% include gimage.html url="/images/photos/steve_grand_3_final.JPG"
+description="Vladimir Ysaeyevich Novak, \“Volodia\” ." %}

+{% include gimage.html url="/images/photos/steve_grand_1.JPG"
+description="Dedushka Volodia and Babushka Rita in front of the fabulous and beloved concert hall of TIVOLI in Copenhagen, Denmark, housing all of the worlds-finest musician’s and artist’s for centuries.
+The great musician and entertainer Børge Rosenbaum a.k.a., Victor Borge, would read the title of our scandinavian oasis, backwards; \“ILOVIT\”." %}

+{% include gimage.html url="/images/photos/steve_grand_2.JPG"
+description="Volodia and Rita in 'Wonderful-Wonderful Copenhagen', Denmark." %}

 {% include gimage.html url="/images/photos/01framed2.jpg"
    description="My grandfather on my mother’s side was also a World War II hero, wounded three times and a survivor of the battle for Berlin." %}
  {% include gimage.html url="/images/photos/grandparentsupdate.jpg"